 Welcome to the Structural Engineering and Health Monitoring (SEHM) Lab at LMU

 The high occupancy of urban multistory buildings, the aging of critical infrastructure, and evolving safety and sustainability expectations all demand new performance objectives for civil structures.
-Research at the Structural Engineering and Health Monitoring (SEHM) Lab at Loyola Marymount University focuses on developing resilient, sustainable structural systems and data-informed assessment methods for buildings and bridges subjected to earthquakes and other dynamic hazards.
+Research at the Structural Engineering and Health Monitoring (SEHM) Lab at Loyola Marymount University focuses on developing resilient, damage-limiting structural systems and data-informed methodologies for buildings and bridges subjected to earthquakes and other natural hazards.

 Aerial view of Los Angeles

-For more details on our current projects, please visit the lab’s Research page.
+For more details on ongoing research activities and projects, please visit the lab’s Research page.